x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-legacy-hybrid-public-folders.md

     Sync-MailPublicFolders.ps1 -Credential (Get-Credential) -CsvSummaryFile "<sync_summary.csv>"
     ```

     Where you're prompted for your Office 365 username and password, and _\<sync\_summary.csv\>_ is the path to where you would like to log synchronization operations and errors, in .csv format.

 > [!NOTE]
-> Before running the script, we recommend that you first simulate the actions that the script would take in your environment by running it as described above with the  `-WhatIf` parameter. > We also recommend that you run this script daily to synchronize your mail-enabled public folders.
+> Before running the script, we recommend that you first simulate the actions that the script would take in your environment by running it as described above with the _WhatIf_ parameter. > We also recommend that you run this script daily to synchronize your mail-enabled public folders.

 ## Step 5: Configure Exchange Online users to access on-premises public folders
 <a name="Access"> </a>